- <div style="background-image:url(/live/image/gid/95/width/1600/height/300/crop/1/42360_HOMECOMING_darker.rev.1523377981.jpg)"/>

 A summa cum laude graduate, Phi Beta Kappa inductee, member of Nu Rho Psi, and recipient of three awards at the 2019 Senior Honors Convocation, he capitalized on the opportunities the College has to offer.

 Q: What drew you to Lake Forest College?

 A: “The science program.
 When I visited DePaul University and Loyola University, their science programs did not really stand out.
-At Lake Forest College, I saw that students in the science programs were really involved and they had opportunities to become even more involved.
+At Lake Forest College, I saw that students in the science programs were really involved, and they had opportunities to become even more involved.
 Students here can work in labs, make posters, and present these posters at national conferences.
-This summer, I actually presented my research poster at the Great Leagues Chapter for the American Society for Pharmacology and Experimental Therapeutics, which was held at the University of Illinois at Chicago.
+Last summer, I actually presented my research poster at the Great Leagues Chapter for the American Society for Pharmacology and Experimental Therapeutics, which was held at the University of Illinois at Chicago.

 Q: What experiences have you had here—besides your classes—that have helped prepare you for your future career?